JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Installation using HACS

 HACS is a community store for Home Assistant.
-You can install [HACS](https://github.com/custom-components/hacs) and then install Tapo: Camera Control from the HACS store.
+You can install [HACS](https://github.com/custom-components/hacs) and then install Tapo Camera Control from the HACS store.

 ## Requirements